jduanen/cnc_pendant/README.md

     - incr: 0x0e=0.001/2%, 0x0d=0.02/5% ...

 * notes
-  - always have to click motion mode button after power-on of pendant (i.e., either "Continuous" or "Step")
+  - always have to click some button after power-on of Pendant
+    * otherwise, don't know when you just turned on the Pendant
+    * assume that the app is always running and the Pendant gets turned on/off at random times
+      - also, if the Pendant is on when the app starts, then need to hit the button again
+    * use Fn(RESET) to get Pendant out of reset mode
+  - use Fn(STOP) to exit app
-  - need to interrogate the Controller to get the current values for the Coordinate
+  - need to interrogate the Controller to get the current values for the Coordinates
+    * just do this by periodically asking the Controller for status ('?')
+    * status inputs are demuxed onto another channel
   - the -4 pendant only has four values (0x11-0x14), other two values for the -6
   - this application should interpret the final three positions of the incr knob as: 10, 50, 100?
-  - starting up this program will force the pendant into RESET state
-    * will have to select motion mode in order to get out of reset
   - the input from the pendant and the pendant's display are logically independent
     * it may take some time for the controller to receive inputs from the pendant and send back results that then are sent to the pendant's display
     * everything should converge to a consistent state quickly
+  - other controllers have MPG and CONT/STEP buttons
+    * mine has CONT and STEP buttons
+      - this means that it only understands two modes
+      - this is why I've never seen "MPG" or "PCT" displays

+* install udev rules for RF dongle and reload udevd
+  - sudo cp ./99-xhc-whb04b-4.rules /etc/udev/rules.d/
+  - sudo udevadm control --reload-rules
+  - sudo udevadm trigger